SNHU-CS/CS-330/module04/mod4_tutorials.md

 * draw multiple cubes using a single mesh object

-If you start the application and move the camera back (by pressing S), you should see multiple cubes:
+If you start the application and move the camera back (by pressing S), you should see multiple cubes.

 ![Multiple Cubes](./multiple_cubes.png)